-LANCASTER, Pa. – Franklin & Marshall College will induct six individuals and one team into the Athletics Hall of Fame this fall.
+LANCASTER, Pa. – Franklin & Marshall College will induct six individuals and one team into the Athletic Hall of Fame this fall.
 Jen Power ’97, Tasha Faill ’90, Charlie Detz ’95, Andy Surtz ’97, Lou Figari ’73 and Al Ingraham ’72 will be inducted into the Hall of Fame on Friday, October 19th.
 The 1986-1987 men’s squash team will also go into the Hall on Homecoming Weekend.

 Power was a standout for F&M on the volleyball court.
 She was named Centennial Conference (CC) Player of the Year in 1996 and earned a spot on the All-CC First Team three consecutive years.
 Power earned CoSIDA First Team Academic All-America honors and was a two-time All-Mid Atlantic Region First Team selection.
 She finished her career ranked first in career points, kills, points per set and kills per set.

 Faill was a two-sport standout for the Diplomats, earning All-American accolades as a goalkeeper in both field hockey and lacrosse.
 She was a two-time All-MAC, two-time All-Region and two-time All-American selection in field hockey, and also earned one All-American nod in lacrosse.
 Faill still ranks at or near the top in multiple statistical categories in the F&M career and single-season record books of both sports.